parsingphase/parsingphase.github.io/mastodon/index.md

 It's also worth remembering that Mastodon is non-commercial, it's not selling adverts or blue ticks, and running servers and developing software cost money.
-If you can afford it, you're heartily encouraged to send a few bucks a month to your server host via their tip jar if they have one on their home page, or, if you want to support development of the software itself and some of the " flagship" servers, you can support [Mastodon on Patreon](https://www.patreon.com/mastodon).
+If you can afford it, you're heartily encouraged to send a few bucks a month to your server host via their tip jar if they have one (most do and it'll usually be on the `/about` page rather than the homepage), or, if you want to support development of the software itself and some of the "flagship" servers, you can support [Mastodon on Patreon](https://www.patreon.com/mastodon).
 This will help keep the servers running and managed, and stave off commercial pressures.
 Of course, if you can't afford it, or don't know if you want to yet, there's no obligation, and no way of seeing if a given account does or not.

 ## Use an app on your phone or tablet